BranniganLab/blobulator/README.md

 **A plugin to blobulate protein structures in VMD**

-This plugin allows users to blobulate and view blobs on a protien structure in Visual Molecular Dynamics (VMD).
-The functionality of this plugin provides users an interface by which they can tune parameters and alter the representation of blobs on a given protein structure.
+This plugin allows users to blobulate and view blobs on a protein structure in Visual Molecular Dynamics (VMD).
+The functionality of this plugin is to provide users with an interface by which they can tune parameters and alter the representation of blobs on a given protein structure.

 **Software requirements:**